 KalVista’s drug discovery capabilities leverage the expertise of its R&D team, which has spent more than two decades successfully discovering and developing small molecule protease inhibitors.
 Combined with world-leading expertise in the role of plasma kallikrein in disease, KalVista has developed a structurally diverse pipeline of novel, potent, and highly selective plasma kallikrein inhibitors.

 KalVista’s strategy is to advance multiple drug candidates through to clinical testing by exploring different disease mechanisms and routes of administration.
 In addition to an intravitreal plasma kallikrein inhibitor for diabetic macular edema (DME), KalVista has discovered and is developing highly selective, potent, and orally bioavailable plasma kallikrein inhibitors.
 These oral drug candidates will be studied as new treatments for diseases where excessive plasma kallikrein activity is implicated, such as hereditary angioedema (HAE) and DME.
+The most advanced oral drug candidate has demonstrated appropriate selectivity, potency and bioavailability in pre-clinical studies and is being advanced rapidly towards clinical development, scheduled to begin later this year.

 In addition, KalVista continues to investigate additional proteases as potential therapeutic targets to fully exploit its research expertise and expand its portfolio.